DarwinFramework/darwin/sdk/darwin_marshal/README.md

-This package contains the object serialization system for darwin.
+An object serialization library used by the darwin_http package of the darwin framework